News

 - Short Papers Track: We encourage submission of short papers (4 pages) to make the workshop more accessible to researchers outside the ML conference publication circuit.
 These submissions can present implementations of unpublished ideas, modest theoretical results, follow-up experiments, or fresh perspectives on existing work.
 References and supplementary materials do not count against the 4-page limit.

-Style file: You must format your submission using the ICML 2026 LaTeX style file.
-For convenience, we provide a modified template that refers to our workshop: download here.
-Submissions that violate the ICML style or page limits may be desk-rejected.
+Style file: You are welcome to use the ICML, NeurIPS, or CoLM LaTeX templates, or templates from other top venues like ACL and CVPR.
+For convenience, we provide a modified ICML template that refers to our workshop: download here.
+Submissions that exceed the page limit may be desk-rejected.

 Dual-submission policy: The workshop will adopt a non-archival policy, welcoming ongoing and unpublished work, as well as papers under review or recently accepted at other venues (provided they do not breach dual-submission or anonymity policies of the other venue).
 Workshop submissions can be subsequently or concurrently submitted to other venues.